Forgotten Chinese ANZACs Remembered

 Phone: 03 9662 2888

-As the centenary of World War One dawns on Australia, its history and stories are fast slipping from public memory.
-In the lead up to this centenary, the Chinese Museum has been researching these untold stories of Chinese-Australian war contributions both at home and abroad.
-Some of this research will be presented in an exciting new exhibition which seeks to reignite public and community interest in World War One and to present an alternative, community-centred commemoration of World War One which cannot be achieved through history books.
+As the centenary of World War One is commemorated in Australia, the conflict's history and stories are fast slipping from public memory.
+In the lead-up to the centenary, the Chinese Museum carried out research into these untold stories of Chinese-Australian war contributions both at home and abroad.
+Some of this research will be presented in this exciting new exhibition which seeks to reignite public and community interest in World War One and to present an alternative, community-centred commemoration that cannot be achieved through history books.

 Content: City of Melbourne - What's On